 - Preheat oven to 400˚F and line a baking sheet with parchment paper.

 - Wash, peel, and slice beets into wedges.
 (Be careful with the red beets - they stain easily!)
-Toss the beets in 1 tbsp olive oil and a sprinkle of salt and pepper.
+Toss the beets in 1 tablespoon olive oil and a sprinkle of salt and pepper.
 If you don't want the colors to bleed into one another, place them on separate ends of the tray.

 - Roast for 25-30 minutes, until fork tender and slightly caramelized around the edges.